Top-100-Coders/Talentz/talentz/contributions/basith-p.md

-- Built BAP and BPP with teammates
+- I have build the BAP and BPP of the Beckn protocol for this app with teammates
-- Building the front end in Flutter with teammate
+- The front end of this project is built as a Flutter application.
+I built this app with my teammates.